go-fuego/fuego/documentation/docs/guides/serialization.md

 ### Custom Content Negotiation Serialization and Deserialization

-You can define custom serializers and deserializers for specific content types using the `WithContentTypeSerde` option.
+You can define custom serializers and deserializers for specific content types using the `WithContentTypeSerDes` option.
 This allows you to handle custom data formats beyond the built-in JSON, XML, YAML, and other supported formats.

-Just implement the `Serde` interface:
+Just implement the `SerDes` interface:

 ```go
 package main